ron-rs/ron/README.md

   - externally tagged tuple variants with just one field (that are not newtype variants)
   - tuples or arrays with just one element are not supported inside newtype variants with `#[enable(unwrap_variant_newtypes)]`
   - a `ron::value::RawValue`
-- internally tagged newtype variants and `#[serde(flatten)]`ed fields must not contain:
-  - a unit or a unit struct inside an untagged newtype variant
-  - an untagged unit variant
 - untagged tuple / struct variants with no fields are not supported
 - untagged tuple variants with just one field (that are not newtype variants) are not supported when the `#![enable(unwrap_variant_newtypes)]` extension is enabled
 - serializing a `ron::value::RawValue` using a `PrettyConfig` may add leading and trailing whitespace and comments, which the `ron::value::RawValue` absorbs upon deserialization